nofrills-io/empress/empress_core/module_doc.md

 val api: EmpressApi<Event, Model> = EmpressBackend(empress, scope)
 ```

-Finally you can send events and listen for updates using [EmpressApi] interface
+Finally you can send events and listen for updates using [EmpressApi] / [MutableEmpressApi] interfaces
-(which is implemented by [EmpressBackend]).
+(which are implemented by [EmpressBackend] and [MutableEmpressBackend] respectively).